Designations Congruent with Things: Chapter 6

 “You’re looking singularly soigné post neural imaging, Dr. Gottlieb, if you’ll permit me to say so.
 Now answer me this: Hendrix or Clapton?
 Go.”

-“Hendrix,” Hermann replies, and then exhales in short aggravation, rapping his cane against the base of Newton’s chair.
+“Hendrix,” Hermann replies, then exhales in short aggravation, rapping his cane against the base of Newton’s chair.
 “Will you stop that?”

 Mercifully, the man decides to shut off his “music.”